1. Tennessee (6.38)

 5. California (5.13)

 These are also States with very serious unemployment issues.
 The American Bankruptcy Institute (ABI) predicts at least some stability for the remainder of 2012: “The continued decline in bankruptcies reflects the effort of consumers and businesses to shore up their debt loads in order to navigate through an uncertain economy,” said ABI Executive Director Samuel J. Gerdano.
-“We expect overall bankruptcy levels in 2012 to continue to trend downward until consumers increase household spending.”
+“We expect overall bankruptcy levels in 2012 to continue to trend downward until consumers increase household spending.”2.
+Nevada (6.22)

 That may very well be so and we hope it is.
 However, there are still millions of consumers actually living on extended unemployment insurance payments and those will eventually end.
 There are also a large number of families still in trouble with home mortgages.
 We believe there is a “bubble” of potential personal bankruptcies on the horizon.
 As the federal government begins to deal with the national debt, out-of-control spending, and revenue shortfalls, expect to see more consumers in serious financial difficulty.